* This is the Professional Version. *

 In women, melasma fades slowly and incompletely after childbirth or cessation of hormone use.
 In men, melasma rarely fades.

-Treatment depends on whether the pigmentation is epidermal or dermal; epidermal pigmentation becomes accentuated with a Wood light (see Diagnostic Tests for Skin Disorders : Wood light) or can be diagnosed with biopsy.
+Treatment depends on whether the pigmentation is epidermal or dermal; epidermal pigmentation becomes accentuated with a Wood light or can be diagnosed with biopsy.
 Only epidermal pigmentation responds to treatment.
-First-line therapy, often effective, includes a combination of hydroquinone 2 to 4%, tretinoin 0.05 to 1%, and a class V to VII topical corticosteroid ( Relative Potency of Selected Topical Corticosteroids).
+First-line therapy, often effective, includes a combination of hydroquinone 2 to 4%, tretinoin 0.05 to 1%, and a class V to VII topical corticosteroid (see Table: Relative Potency of Selected Topical Corticosteroids).
 Hydroquinone 3 to 4% applied twice daily is usually required for long courses; 2% hydroquinone is useful as maintenance.
 Hydroquinone should be tested behind one ear or on a small patch on the forearm for 1 wk before use on the face because it may cause irritation or an allergic reaction.
 Azelaic acid 15 to 20% cream, can be used in place of or with hydroquinone and/or tretinoin.
 Hydroquinone, tretinoin, and azaleic acid are bleaching agents.

 Chemical peeling with glycolic acid or 30 to 50% trichloroacetic acid is an option for patients with severe melasma unresponsive to topical bleaching agents.
 Laser treatments have been used, but none has been established yet as standard therapy.
-Two promising technologies are the Q-switched Nd:YAG (1064 nm) laser and nonablative fractional resurfacing in conjunction with triple topical therapy as described above.
-During and after therapy, strict sun protection must be maintained (see Overview of Effects of Sunlight : Prevention).
+Two promising technologies are the Q-switched Nd:YAG (1064 nm) laser and nonablative fractional resurfacing in conjunction with triple topical therapy.
+During and after therapy, strict sun protection must be maintained.

-Lentigines (singular: lentigo) are flat, tan to brown, oval spots.
+Lentigines (singular: lentigo) are flat, tan to brown, oval macules.
 They are commonly due to chronic sun exposure (solar lentigines; sometimes called liver spots) and occur most frequently on the face and back of the hands.
 They typically first appear during middle age and increase in number with age.
-Although progression from lentigines to melanoma has not been established, lentigines are an independent risk factor for melanoma.
-If lentigines are a cosmetic concern, they are treated with cryotherapy or laser; hydroquinone is not effective.
+Although progression from lentigines to melanoma has not been established, lentigines are an independent risk factor for

-Nonsolar lentigines are sometimes associated with systemic disorders, such as Peutz-Jeghers syndrome (in which profuse lentigines of the lips occur—see Peutz-Jeghers Syndrome), multiple lentigines syndrome (Leopard syndrome), or xeroderma pigmentosum.
+Nonsolar lentigines are sometimes associated with systemic disorders, such as Peutz-Jeghers syndrome (in which profuse lentigines of the lips occur), multiple lentigines syndrome (Leopard syndrome), or xeroderma pigmentosum.

 Increased melanin in the epidermis (tends to be more brown)